kiri-art/docker-diffusers-api/README.md

 * All model inputs supported, including setting nsfw filter per request
 * *Permute* base config to multiple forks based on yaml config with vars
 * Optionally send signed event logs / performance data to a REST endpoint
+* Can automatically download a checkpoint file and convert to diffusers.

-Note: This image is created for [sd-mui.vercel.app](https://sd-mui.vercel.app).
+Note: This image was created for [kiri.art](https://kiri.art/).
 Everything is open source but there may be certain request / response assumptions.
+If anything is unclear, please open an issue.

 ## Usage: